PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Google+ Authentication.md

 ![](img/AuthGoogle/2.png)

 *5.* After setting up the application, follow the steps from the [Google+ documentation](https://developers.google.com/+/).
 The relevant section is "Enable server-side API access for your app", located [here for Android](https://developers.google.com/+/mobile/android/sign-in#enable_server-side_api_access_for_your_app) and [here for iOS](https://developers.google.com/+/mobile/ios/sign-in#enable_server-side_api_access_for_your_app) (for a web application the relevant section is under [Server Side Flow](https://developers.google.com/+/web/signin/server-side-flow)).
-This will show you how you are going to get hold of the access code that we need to pass through to the server later on.
+This explains how you are going to get hold of the access code that we need to pass through to the server later on.

 <q>**Important!** If the instructions talk about "your server's client ID", this is where we need to substitute in the *OAuth Client Id* from the Web application we created within *Google Play Developer Console*.
 If you begin to distribute your game on more than one device, it's always this Web Application that we use as the "Server" Client ID.
 When requesting the token, you are required to provide the "*scopes*" of the token which determine what you can gain access to.
 Currently, the only scope we require to support our social features is "https://www.googleapis.com/auth/plus.login"</q>